josepcrespo/tenejob-laravel-api/readme.md

 > MAIL_PASSWORD=null
 > MAIL_ENCRYPTION=null

-3. Build an run the containers:
+3. Execute the following command inside the `laradock` folder, to build an run the containers:

 `docker-compose up -d nginx mysql workspace maildev`

-4. Access to the MySQL Command-line Client inside the `mysql` container:
+4. Execute the following command inside the `laradock` folder, to get access to the MySQL Command-line Client inside the `mysql` container:

 `docker-compose exec mysql mysql -u root -proot`